hrodrigues1984/imap/README.md

 Running the Tests
 -----------------

-This library is functionally tested on [Travis CI](https://travis-ci.org/ddeboer/imap) against the Gmail IMAP server.

 If you have your own IMAP (test) account, you can run the tests locally by providing your IMAP (e.g., Gmail) credentials: